Back to Software Engineering & Delivery Mastery Series

 git branch -d wz/add-search-index

-# Feature is invisible to users because FF_SEARCH=false in production
+# The feature is invisible to users because FF_SEARCH=false

 Trunk-Based Development at Scale